 Nestled in a quiet seaside neighborhood on Cape Cod you will find the Saturday Farmhouse, a colonial vacation rental retreat crafted in the vintage style of old New England.

-Just a few blocks from the beach, the house has been restored to its original 1790s beauty, and features five bedrooms, four bathrooms, full kitchen and dining room, sunroom, outdoor beach shower, garden, picnic table, and cozy fire pit.
+Just a few blocks from the beach, the house has been restored to its original 1790s beauty, and features four ensuite bedrooms - two downstairs and two upstairs, each with their own bathroom.
+A sweet sitting room sits between each bedroom.
+The house also features a full kitchen and dining room, sunroom, outdoor beach shower, garden, picnic table, and cozy fire pit.
 Saturday Farm is the perfect spot for family vacations, birthdays, graduations, and special occasions.
 Located mid-Cape, Saturday Farm is easily accessible from Boston and New York City.
 If you are yearning for a spot to unwind, refresh, and awaken your senses, Saturday Farm is the place for you.

 As you make your way out back, you will behold climbing roses, pear trees, and a wide array of English lavender bushes and herbs in your own private organic garden.
 Kick off your shoes and curl up with a blanket and good book while lying in the hammock.
 Pour yourself a nice glass of wine and lean into a comfy Adirondack chair around the outdoor fire pit after a day on the beach.
 Throw some fresh seafood or chicken on the grill and enjoy the summer BBQ you’ve been waiting for.